My favorites | English | Sign in

 • Any values after the third in the array will be ignored.

-When displaying more than one scale, it is advisable to set the scaleType option to either 'allfixed' or 'allmaximize'.
+When displaying more than one scale, it is advisable to set the scaleType option to either 'allfixed' or 'allmaximized'.

 scaleType string 'fixed'

-Sets the maximum and minimum values shown.
+Sets the maximum and minimum values shown on the Y axis.
 The following options are available:

-• 'maximize' - The Y axis range will span the minimum to the maximum values of all series in the graph.
+• 'maximized' - The Y axis will span the minimum to the maximum values of the series.
+If you have more than one series, use allmaximized.

 • 'allfixed' - Same as 'fixed,' but used when multiple scales are displayed.
 This setting adjusts each scale to the series to which it applies (use this in conjunction with scaleColumns).